sinae99/repo-orchestrator/README.md

-# reporker
+# reporker + AI

-i kept needing the same thing across a whole GitLab group — find every `image: latest`, drop some namespace junk, check who has no `.gitlab-ci.yml`. doing that repo by repo with 50–80 services is a joke.
+i kept needing the same thing across a whole GitLab group — find every `image: latest`, check who has no `.something`. doing that repo by repo with 50–80 services is not possible.

 **reporker** points at a group, takes file patterns + an action, then clones, scans, runs your logic, and writes reports. write actions can branch and push.